The Castaways on Gilligan's Island: Part Two

-The second half — which was originally intended as a pilot for a Love Boat-type of weekly series — picks up a year later with the caption quoting "Same Island, Next Year".
-The island is now a tropical resort fully linked to civilization called "The Castaways" which is based on the theme of vacationers indulging on a lifestyle similar to original castaways without electricity, cars, newspapers, radios, televisions, & telephones as escapism from their everyday routine.
+The second half picks up a year later with the caption quoting "Same Island, Next Year".
+The island is now a tropical resort fully linked to civilization called "The Castaways" which is based on the theme of vacationers indulging in a lifestyle similar to the original castaways without electricity, cars, newspapers, radios, televisions, & telephones as escapism from their everyday routine.
 The resort is owned by Mr. Howell who also makes the other castaways silent partners in the hotel.
 The rest of the castaways also work as staff members of the resort, where the Skipper and Gilligan man a motor whale boat, aptly named Minnow IV, that shuttles people to and from cruise ships that stop at the island.

 On one such trip, the Minnow IV brings two married couples to the island.
 One couple has Henry Elliot (Tom Bosley), a workaholic real estate business man from Cleveland, whose wife, Myra (Marcia Wallace), is trying to get to relax and forget about work, as well as an unaccompanied minor named Robbie (Ronnie Scribner).
 It is initially assumed the kid belonged to either the Elliots or the other couple on the boat, but neither couple claims the boy (the Elliots mention their kids being back home, and Henry actually forgets how many they have).
 Gilligan chalks it up to the child seeking out his parents, but a later search reveals no family at the resort claiming him as their child.

 Henry continues to fuss over work, despite Myra and the rest of the castaways trying to help him relax, but nothing helps; not a massage, not fishing, not snorkeling, nothing.
 Myra introduces them to another couple from Arizona, of whom the husband says back home he is a dentist and remarks to Henry that he is not talking about teeth while on the resort.
 Henry even finds the only pay phone on the island (hidden in a fake tree in the lobby used only for emergencies) and tries to call his office back in Cleveland, then panics because no one answers there, only for Myra to remind him of the time zone difference.
 Henry finally decides to placate his wife by changing out of his suit (which he had been wearing since getting off the Minnow IV) into a pair of shorts and a polo shirt and allows himself to look scruffy.
-Myra wonders about the sudden change, where it is shown to be an attempt to use reverse psychology to annoy Myra into thinking her husband has become a lazybones and will forget about any future vacations.
+Myra wonders about the sudden change, where it is shown to be an attempt to use reverse psychology to annoy Myra into thinking her husband has become a lazybones and forgetting about any future vacations.
 Henry exposes himself when Myra overhears him joking to the dentist and his wife about this plan, and she says she will extend the vacation.